adarshsingh1407/todo-analyzer-ai/README.md

 ### Common Issues

-1. **Ollama not responding**: Ensure Ollama is running and llama3 model is available
+1. **Ollama not responding**: Ensure Ollama is running and mistral model is available
 2. **Database connection**: Check if PostgreSQL container is healthy
 3. **Port conflicts**: Ensure ports 8000, 3000, 4000, 5001, 5432 are available